ray-islam/ray-islam.github.io/awardsnrecognitions.md

     </p>
     <p style="color: black; font-family: 'Futura', serif; font-size: 16px;">
         <b>About Marquis Who's Who®:</b>
-        Since 1899, when A. N. Marquis printed the First Edition of Who's Who in America®, Marquis Who's Who® has chronicled the lives of the most accomplished individuals and innovators from every significant field of endeavor, including politics, business, medicine, law, education, art, religion, and entertainment.
-Who's Who in America® remains an essential biographical source for thousands of researchers, journalists, librarians, and executive search firms around the world.
-The suite of Marquis® publications can be viewed at the official Marquis Who's Who® website,
-        <a href="https://www.marquiswhoswho.com" target="_blank" style="color: black; text-decoration: none;">www.marquiswhoswho.com</a>.
+        Since 1899, Marquis Who's Who® has chronicled the lives of accomplished individuals and innovators across fields such as politics, business, medicine, law, education, and the arts, serving as a vital biographical resource for researchers and professionals worldwide.
+The suite of Marquis® publications can be viewed at the official Marquis Who's Who® website, <a href="https://www.marquiswhoswho.com" target="_blank" style="color: black; text-decoration: none;">www.marquiswhoswho.com</a>.
     </p>
     </div>